zyteo/LighTide/readme.md

 - Click registers a coordinate, gets a lat/long (useState)
 - User confirms that is the point they are interested in, selects "get details" button
 - Button will parse lat/long info into API, get the results and display on screen
-- Bonus will be including a date selection so user can select the date they want and check the sunrise/tide information for that particular date
+- Date selection included so user can select the date they want and check the sunrise/tide information for that particular date

 ```